Free shipping for orders over 120,00 Lei

 If you're using a tampon without an applicator (and less plastic, easier to carry) start by washing your hands and checking that the tampon is completely sealed.

-Remove and discard the packaging according to the instructions on the packaging and untie the tampon.
-Place your index finger at the bottom of the pad and hold the sides with your thumb and middle finger.
-Whether you're sitting (on the toilet) or standing up, remember to relax and breathe.
-With your free hand, you can hold the vaginal entrance slightly open.
+Remove and discard the packaging according to the instructions on the package and untie the tampon string.
+Place your index finger at the bottom of the tampon and hold the sides with your thumb and middle finger.
+Whether you are sitting (on the toilet) or standing, remember to relax and breathe.
+With your free hand, you can gently hold the vaginal opening open.

-Then, insert the pad the full length of your index finger, gently, aiming for the lower back.
-When the pad is in place, you won't feel it at all.
-And if you feel it, push it in a little more.
-Leave the cord hanging off your body and wash your hands.
+Then, insert the tampon with the full length of your index finger, gently, aiming for your lower back.
+When the tampon is in the right place, you won't feel it at all.
+And if you do, push it in a little further.
+Leave the string hanging outside your body and wash your hands.

 How do I know I inserted the tampon correctly?

 If the tampon is used correctly, you shouldn't feel it at all.
-If it is not inserted correctly, then you will feel discomfort or even pain.
-So always make sure you insert it at the right angle and push it in far enough.
+If it's not inserted correctly, you'll feel discomfort or even pain.
+So always make sure you're inserting it at the right angle and pushing it in far enough.

-What do I do with the wire that is left out?
+What do I do with the thread that remains outside?

-The thread of the tampon is essential to be able to remove it, when necessary.
-You can let it hang out without any problem.
+The thread on the tampon is essential for removing it when necessary.
+You can leave it hanging out without any problem.
 Do not insert it into the vagina.

 How to remove a tampon

-Ok, it's time to remove the tampon. how do you do that First, relax your pelvic muscles and body.
-You can sit on the toilet or stand, propped up on one leg, if that's easier for you.
-Removal is simple: just pull the pad string.
+Okay, it's time to remove your tampon.
+How do you do that?
+First, relax your pelvic muscles and body.
+You can sit on the toilet or stand with one leg supported, if that's easier.
+Removing it is simple: just pull the string of the tampon.

-What you need to know: A tampon can't get lost in your body and can't slide down your cervix, into your uterus!
-The cervical opening is much too small.
-It only allows menstrual blood to flow out, but it's not big enough for a tampon!
+What you need to know: A tampon can't get lost in your body and it can't slip through your cervix into your uterus!
+The cervical opening is way too small.
+It only allows menstrual blood to come out, but it's not big enough for a tampon!

 What is the difference between regular and organic tampons?

-Most of the time, we don't wonder what a tampon is made of.
-Those who search, however, know that regular tampons can contain toxic ingredients, easily absorbed into the bloodstream, endocrine disruptors, fragrances and pesticides.
-Yes, it sounds pretty scary… Rightfully so!
-But have you ever wondered why ingredients are important?
+Most of the time, we don't ask ourselves what a tampon is made of.
+Those who do know, however, know that regular tampons can contain toxic ingredients that are easily absorbed into the bloodstream, endocrine disruptors, fragrances, and pesticides.
+Yes, it sounds pretty scary... and rightly so!
+But have you ever wondered why the ingredients are important?

 Your vagina is extremely absorbent, and in direct contact with these ingredients, the risks for: